mapmeld/HomeStatusSQL/README.md

 # About HousePointer

-This is a simple app experimenting with CouchDB to store housing data.
+This is an app experimenting with CouchDB to store housing data.
 Check [openblight](https://github.com/codeforamerica/openblight) for more information on that project.

 ### Homepage
 <img src="http://i.imgur.com/koNAz.png"/>